Spray Insulation replacement and removal cost between £35 and £70 per square foot.

 Spray Insulation Foam

-• Lightweight material
+• Lightweight substance

-• Less susceptible to sag or shift
+• Less susceptible to sag or shift.

 If an energy evaluation is not something you want, you should check the following facts for yourself: